Friday, 19 January 2024

 I took her bags, held her arm and we started walking slowly towards the exit.
 She was embarrassed at being helped.
 I assured her that I did the same with my mother and she shouldn't feel bad about it.
 She smiled, pressed my arm firmly and eased up a bit.
 And she started talking, giving me explanations even when I had not asked for any.
 That's when I realised that she was not embarrassed at being helped, but at what she thought I must be thinking — that her family didn't really care about her.
 I had said or done nothing to elicit that train of explanations but she was clearly embarrassed at 'being caught' walking alone and with a great deal of struggle.

 Her attire told me that she had children living in the U.S. and her speech indicated that she had been to the U.S. multiple times visiting them.
 And it turned out to be right.
 She continued: "I'm not generally in this position.
 I had gone visiting my sister in Karol Bagh and today, surprisingly, I didn't manage to get an Uber or an Ola for way back home.
 Otherwise, I don't have to struggle like this.
 If my daughter learns of this, she is going to be very mad."
 The daughter lives in some town of California, whose name I now forget.
 By the time we reached the road outside the station, she had a tinge of pathos in her voice.
 "My husband passed away six years ago.
 Since then, I'm alone.
-I have only child — my daughter — and she is so far away.
+I have only one child — my daughter — and she is so far away.
 She keeps a check on me and gets very angry if I don't take care of myself. "

 I was beginning to be seriously affected by this lady's talk as my relation with her had by now progressed from being a total stranger lending a hand for a moment to someone invited into the private life of a senior citizen who was at pains to hide her daily struggle and yet was in denial that her life could have been better had her child done something about it.